tirupati17/tirupati17.github.io/content/_index.md

 I'm Tirupati Balan, an enthusiastic Engineering Manager and advocate for open-source software, with a keen interest in the intersection of technology and everyday life.

+## Professional Product Journey

+Beginning my career as a software engineer, I've rapidly evolved within the realm of mobile technology.
+My role has transitioned from a Senior Software Engineer to a Lead iOS Engineer, and currently, I thrive as an Engineering Manager.
+Along this path, I've contributed to the development of significant applications like:

+- **[Noice](https://noice.id)**: An innovative platform that offers a unique audio entertainment experience with original and diverse content.

+- **[Zenius](https://zenius.net)**: An educational app designed to make learning engaging and accessible for students everywhere.

+- **[SehatQ](https://sehatq.com)**: A comprehensive health app that provides medical information and facilitates doctor appointments.

+Each step in my journey has been an opportunity to impact the tech landscape profoundly, pushing the boundaries of mobile technology to enhance user experiences worldwide.

 ## Greatest Achievements

 - **[Wreely](https://wreely.com)**: As the founder of Wreely, I've created an open-source platform that innovates in the realm of workspace management, offering scalable solutions for modern businesses.